-The military exists by its own rules, both the stated ones like the Uniform Code of Military Justice, and the cultural ones like “First sergeants have to use knife hands and the word ‘behoove’ as often as possible.”
+The military exists by its own rules, both the stated ones like the Uniform Code of Military Justice, and the cultural ones like "First sergeants have to use knife hands and the word 'behoove' as often as possible."
 Some of these rules are frustrating, bone-grinding distractions.
-But some of them create openings for a little fun:
+But some of them create openings for some fun pranks in the military.

 Reacting to outgoing fire in front of the new guy